rox-test

 ETL

-A Python script .csv files
+A Python script was made to upload the .csv files already cleaned through Data Cleaning.

 With the proper permissions established via IAM, it is possible to monitor the ETL process performed by Lambda through CloudWatch logs.
 This is great for monitoring the initial tests and the final ingestion of files into the RDS instance after the testing phase.